Towards the Generalization of Contrastive Self-Supervised Learning: Introduction

-In this paper, we focus on exploring the generalization ability of contrastive SSL \emph{provably}, which can also provide insights for understanding the above interesting observations.
+In this paper, we focus on exploring the generalization ability of contrastive SSL \emph{provably}, which can explain the above interesting observations.
 We start with understanding the role of data augmentation in contrastive SSL.
 Intuitively, samples from the same latent class are likely to have similar augmented views, which are mapped to the close locations in the embedding space.
 Since the augmented views of each sample are encouraged to be clustered in the embedding space by contrastive learning, different samples from the same latent class tend to be pulled closer.
 As an example, let's consider two images of dogs with different backgrounds (Figure~\ref{fig: redefined distance}).
-If we augment them with operation ``crop'', we may get two similar views (dog heads), whose representations (gray points in the embedding space) are close.
-As the augmented views of each dog image are enforced to be close in the embedding space due to the objective of contrastive learning, the representations of two dog images (green and blue points) will be pulled closer to their dog head views.
-Thus, aligning positive samples can obtain the clustered embedding space.
+If we augment them with transformation ``crop'', we may get two similar views (dog heads), whose representations (gray points in the embedding space) are close.
+As the augmented views of each dog image are enforced to be close in the embedding space due to the objective of contrastive learning, the representations of two dog images (green and blue points) will be pulled closer to their augmented views (gray points).
+In this way, aligning positive samples is able to gather samples from the same class, and thus results in the clustered embedding space.
 Following the above intuition, we define the \emph{augmented distance} between two samples as the minimum distance between their augmented views, and further introduce the $(\sigma,\delta)$-augmentation to measure the concentration of augmented data, i.e., for each latent class, the proportion of samples located in a ball with diameter $\delta$ (w.r.t.\ the augmented distance) is larger than $\sigma$.